bspena/Comunications-Mechanisms-Comparison-on-FPGA/doc/intel_oneAPI.md

   * `Memory Mapped Device (MMD) Layer`: Used by the host and oneAPI runtime to communicate with the oneAPI kernel and other oneAPI ASP hardware registers.
   * `oneAPI ASP Utilities`: Used to setup and diagnose the board.

 Both ASP hardware components and kernels are placend in the `Accelerator Functional Unit (AFU) region`.
 The AFU is an hardware accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
+In turn, the AFU is part of `Open FPGA Stack (OFS)`, a modular collection of hardware platform components, open source software, and broad ecosystem support.
+The OFS provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.

 <p align="center">
   <img src="img/img_HLD_IntelOFS_Model.png" width="550">